 Unfortunately, as Ririn’s recording doesn’t include footage of Episode Reno, it’s hard to talk about it.
 Episode Legend is in a similar bind: all I have regarding both episodes comes from Grimoire Valentine’s old site and from the FFWiki.
-Thankfully, Grimoire does have a transcript of most of the episode’s text, even though he doesn’t have any gameplay videos, which is much better than nothing at all!
+Thankfully, Grimoire does have a transcript of most of the episode’s text, even though he doesn’t have any gameplay videos, which is far better than a simple summary or nothing at all!
 To give this post any screenshots at all, I’m going to have to take them from previous episodes.

 Reno and Rude have been deployed to guard and index the Shinra Science Department archives, as someone has been robbing said archives.
 During the initial briefing (which occurs in flashback), we get an explicit connection to Crisis Core when we’re told Verdot believes this has something to do with Genesis’ mass desertion.

-Grimoire Valentine sticks a horizontal rule on the page here, which in my mind suggests a loading sequence.
+Grimoire Valentine sticks a horizontal rule on the transcript page here, which in my mind suggests a loading sequence.
 Verdot and Tseng report similar problems across the building, and then who should speak up but Cissnei, who we’ll be seeing later in BC itself as one of the playable Turks, “Shuriken (Female).”
-I imagine she showed up under her player-assigned name in this episode, but who can say?
-She reports that Zack is on the scene, and since he’s a 1st Class at this point in the plot (if barely), Verdot declares that the Cissnei should concern herself with investigating the rogue robots and other computer problems that broke out at the moment of the attack.
-He leaves Reno and Rude to the archives, much to their disappointment.
+I imagine she showed up under her player-assigned name in this episode, but Grimoire identifies her as Cissnei.
+She reports that Zack is on the scene, and since he’s a 1st Class at this point in the plot (if barely), Verdot declares that he can handle things, and Cissnei should concern herself with investigating the rogue robots and other computer problems that broke out at the moment of the attack.
+Verdot leaves Reno and Rude to the theft in the archives, much to their disappointment.

 Reno and Rude jibe one another for a while, until Reno suddenly spots someone sneaking around.
 They give chase, realizing that the high level of alert means the thief can only leave the area via the elevator.
 This sounds like horrible emergency procedure, but it does match up with Zack’s experience in Crisis Core, so they’re at least being irrational in a consistent fashion!
 Reno and Rude can’t decide whether or not to cut off the thief from above or below.
 Without visuals, it’s impossible to tell what they mean, but given later context, it’s clear that Reno gets on top of the elevator carrying the thief, whereas Rude’s plans are supposed to be unclear to the player.
 But wait, how did they go up or down from here if they aren’t taking the elevator and all other routes are blocked?
 You literally just said all other routes are blocked!